 PidSpec and Tracer are used in calls to erlang:trace(PidSpec, true, [{tracer, Tracer} | Flags]), and Filename is used to call dbg:trace_port(file, Filename).
-Please see the appropriate documentation.
+Please see erlang:trace/3 and dbg:trace_port/2.

 stop

 Stops a running fprof trace and clears all tracing from the node.
 Either option stop or start must be specified, but not both.